 - Line cookie sheets with silpat or parchment.*

-- To cut cookies into shapes: Between well-floured sheets of wax or parchment paper, roll the dough to about 1/4 to 1/2 inch thickness.
+- To cut cookies into shapes: Between extremely well-floured sheets of wax or parchment paper, roll the dough to about 1/4 to 1/2 inch thickness.
 This may take a bit of muscle at first.
 But, when the dough becomes pliable, it will be quite soft, and you will want to work quickly to cut your shapes.
 You might prefer to refrigerate or even freeze the sheets of rolled dough on a sheet of parchment on a pan for several minutes before proceeding.
+You might also wish to work more flour into the dough to make it pliable enough to use your cutters.
 Then, cut the cookies into shapes.
 And, place 1/2- to 1-inch apart on lined cookie sheets.

 - To make easy circlets: Roll the dough into 1-inch balls.
 Place the balls about 2-inches apart on the lined cookie sheet.
 Press each ball into a circlet with the bottom of a glass or a flat-bottomed measuring cup.

-- Bake the cookies for 10 to 16 minutes.
+- Bake the cookies for 8-10 minutes for cutouts, 9-12 minutes for circlets.
 The longer the cook-time, the crisper the snap.

-- Cool the cookies on their tray for 2 minutes.
+- Place the pan on a wire rack and cool the cookies on their sheet for 2 minutes.

 - Transfer the cookies to a wire rack by sliding the whole silpat or sheet of parchment over or by using a good, thin spatula.

 - Place the icing sugar in a small bowl.